NSABP Members' Area

 3. Review Criteria

-• Scientific merit is judged by 1) importance of hypothesis for future diagnosis and treatment of breast or colorectal cancer, 2) originality of the project, 3) credibility of the investigator, and 4) exisiting peer reviewed funding.
+• Scientific merit is judged by 1) importance of hypothesis for future diagnosis and treatment of breast or colorectal cancer, 2) originality of the project, 3) credibility of the investigator, and 4) existing peer reviewed funding.

 4. Mechanism of Distribution and Protection of Confidentiality